 There’s no better gift than an epic film collection and this year was an embarrassment of riches thanks to new 4K releases.
 There’s the perennial holiday viewing that is Francis Ford Coppola’s The Godfather Trilogy, now in 4K, as well as George Miller’s Mad Max 4-Film Anthology, and Sam Raimi’s Spider-Man Trilogy.
 If you’re looking for some classic Hollywood picks, don’t miss The Alfred Hitchcock Classics Collection and the Universal Classic Monsters: Icons of Horror Collection.

-On the international Blu-ray side, Criterion has three must-own sets: Martin Scorsese’s World Cinema Project No. 4 (featuring the astounding, long-lost The Infernal Affairs Trilogy, and the soon-to-be-released Michael Haneke Trilogy.
+On the international Blu-ray side, Criterion has three must-own sets: Martin Scorsese’s World Cinema Project No. 4 (featuring the astounding, long-lost Chess of the Wind), the just-released The Infernal Affairs Trilogy, and the soon-to-be-released Michael Haneke Trilogy.
 Perhaps the most vital restorations of the year hail from a Hungarian master with Kino Lorber’s Miklós Jancsó Collection.
 And you can never go wrong with more from one of our most prolific directors with Cinema Guild’s Three Films by Hong Sangsoo set, featuring Oki’s Movie, Our Sunhi, and Nobody’s Daughter Haewon.

 For more, check out our picks of the best individual releases throughout the year below, which are Blu-ray unless otherwise noted.